 - Live in the UK long-term: Cannot make the UK your main home through frequent visits

-- The Marriage Visitor Visa costs £127 with a 3-week standard processing time
+- The Marriage Visitor Visa costs £135 from 8 April 2026 (up from £127) with a 3-week standard processing time

-- This visa does not lead to settlement and cannot be extended or switched
+- This visa does not lead to settlement and cannot be extended or switched in-country

-- Give notice of marriage at least 29 days before your ceremony (up to 70 days if subject to immigration control)
+- Give notice of marriage at least 29 days before your ceremony — up to 70 days if subject to immigration control

-- If you plan to live in the UK after marriage, apply for a Fiancé Visa instead
+- If you plan to live in the UK after marriage, apply for a Fiancé Visa (£2,064) instead

-Frequently Asked Questions: Marriage Visitor Visa UK
+Frequently Asked Questions About Marriage Visitor Visa UK

 The standard Marriage Visitor Visa UK processing time is approximately 3 weeks (15 working days) after submitting your biometrics.
 For urgent cases, priority service is available for £500 (5 working days) or super priority for £1,000 (next working day), subject to availability at your visa application centre.
 Apply at least 3 months before your planned travel date to allow for potential delays.